dromedarCase/Krabll/README.md

 ### Licensing

-This is a research project for the 'Jugend-Forscht' science fair.
+This is a research project for a science fair, called "Jugend-Forscht".
-This project will presumably get an open license on completion of said fair.
+This project will presumably get licensed under "GPL Version 3", when the competition ends.

 ### Compatibility